md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 * Health
 * Sustainable development indicators

+These datasets provide essential inputs for policy analysis, planning, and evidence-based decision-making [31].

 #### Open Data Initiatives

-The Bangladesh Open Data Portal provides public access to selected government datasets and supports transparency, research, and innovation.
+The Bangladesh Open Data Portal provides public access to selected government datasets and supports transparency, research, and innovation [33, 78, 79].

-These resources may provide important inputs for future policy intelligence and AI research initiatives.
+These resources may provide important inputs for future policy intelligence and AI research initiatives [18, 33, 78, 79].

-#### Digital Identity and Citizen Services
+### Digital Identity and Citizen Services

-Bangladesh has developed large-scale digital identity systems that support service delivery and administrative operations.
+Bangladesh has developed large-scale digital identity systems that support service delivery and administrative operations [82, 83].

 Examples include: